 8. Measure Results and Celebrate Successes

-Benchmark and track trends - Survey staff to assess what’s working, measure attitudes, understanding and to track trends.
+Benchmark and track trends - Survey staff to assess what’s working, measure attitudes, understanding, and track trends.

 Profile success stories - Use an internal newsletter as an engaging way to document success.
 Encourage staff to submit articles that talk about what they have achieved (e.g. simpler ways of working, important milestones met).